Top 6 Restaurant and Fast-Food Stocks to Buy in 2022

 Restaurant Brands International

 This fast-food stock includes three major brands.
 It gives investors access to Burger King, Popeyes and Tim Hortons.
-In total, there are more than 25,000 restaurants, and Burger King is the largest with more than 17,800 locations.
+In total, there are more than 28,000 restaurants, and Burger King is the largest.

 With these three major brands, the company is able to experiment in different ways.
 As consumer trends change, each restaurant tries new foods.
 For example, Popeyes caught national headlines a few years ago.
 Its new chicken sandwich sold out, and customers were willing to wait hours at some locations.